TeleMidia-MA/sncl/doc/media-element.rst

 Media Element
 =================

 The media element defines an media object, that can be an image, video, text and even HTML documents or Lua scripts.

 Its syntax is defined as:

 ::

    Media = "media" * Id *(Comentario + MacroCall + Area + Propriedade)^0 * end
+   Area = "area" * Id * (Comentario + Propriedade)^0 * "end"

-It is identified univocally by the **id** field, for example, the code bellow declares a media object that is a HTML document and has the id "media1".
+It is identified univocally by the **id** field, for example, the code below declares a media object that is a HTML document and has the id "media1".
 In this case, no other element in the entire application may have the id "media1".

 .. code-block:: lua
    :linenos: